Fix: Windows 10 do not Display Delete Confirmation Dialog

 Step 3.
 Click on Apply, and then the OK button.

 Step 5.
-If you would like to delete the file, click the Yes button and if you want to change the decision, click the No button.
+If you would like to delete the file, click the Yes button, and if you want to change the decision, click the No button.

 Note: Repeat the above step for other discs where you want a delete confirmation dialog box.
-If you simply go through the above step for the “C” drive, deleted files from the “D” drive will still be moved to Recycle Bin directly without the confirmation dialog box.
+If you simply go through the above step for the “C” drive, deleted files from the “D” drive will still be moved to the Recycle Bin directly without the confirmation dialog box.

 How to enable the delete confirmation dialog in Windows 10 using Group Policy Editor?